Dr Richard Huzzey

 Chapter in book

 - Huzzey, Richard & McAleer, John (2015).
 History, memory, and commemoration of Atlantic slave-trade suppression.
 In The suppression of the Atlantic slave trade: British policies, practices and representations of naval coercion.
-Burroughs, Robert & Huzzey, Richard Manchester University Press.
+Burroughs, Robert & Huzzey, Richard Manchester: Manchester University Press.
 166-187.

 - Huzzey, Richard (2015).
 The politics of slave trade suppression.
 In The suppression of the Atlantic slave trade: British policies, practices and representations of naval coercion.
 Burroughs, Robert & Huzzey, Richard Manchester University Press.
 17-52.